 Dear Pat: I work full-time as an escrow officer for a title insurance company.
 The demands of my job and the commute leave me little time for my husband and two pre-school kids.
-I’m about to propose a three-day workweek to my manager.
+I’m about to ask for a part time schedule, proposing a three-day workweek to my manager.
 Should I mention “family” as the reason I want a more flexible work schedule?
 If not, what do I say if she asks about my reasons? ~ Overwhelmed in Ohio

-For many parents, part-time arrangements, which include job sharing, make juggling career and family more manageable.
+For many parents, part-time arrangements make juggling career and family more manageable.
 So your motivation is valid, but don’t get personal, and don’t mention “family.”

 Suggest how other job functions might be shifted to another department, modified or out-sourced.
 Are there some that could even be eliminated?

 Outline how—or if—you can be reached on your days off.
 If you decide to be accessible by cell phone, for example, will you be available routinely or for emergencies only?
 (Hint: be sure “emergency” is well-defined.)

 3. Include the bottom-line spin in your proposal: Working part-time is a cost-saving way for your manager to retain your training and experience as you increase your on-the-job concentration and energy.